bufbuild/protobuf-es/docs/runtime_api.md

 );
 ```

 In addition, you can also create a registry without any generated code.
-As you may know, a `.proto` file can also be represented by a [FileDescriptor](https://github.com/protocolbuffers/protobuf/blob/main/src/google/protobuf/descriptor.proto).
-Protobuf compilers such as [`buf`](https://github.com/bufbuild/buf) or `protoc` actually compile
-`.proto` files to a set of descriptors, and code generator plugins receive them when code is generated.

 ```sh
 # generate an image (compatible to a `google.protobuf.FileDescriptorSet`)